dholiavko/selenium/README.md

-# This project is used for running Selenium in Eclips.
+# Selenium for Eclipse.
-Open Gmail in FireFox.
+The purpose of this project is to open Gmail in FireFox.